The astonishing growth of Esports in 2020

 You don’t have to set out to explain to these people why esports is a good thing.
 This is the main thrust of economic growth in the space and what fuels many of the different competitive and franchising models across the most popular games.
 Just like many other sports-ancillary industries, the betting world’s most prominent players have also flocked to the world of esports over the last two years.

 Nowadays, you can bet on esports on many trusted and reliable online sportsbooks like this one, with space’s biggest international names like bet365 or Pinnacle offering a wide range of esports gambling options with corresponding bonus codes.
-This is another segment where technology growth enables further options for deposits and more targeted bonus codes, offering a better user experience.
+This is another segment where technology growth enables these esports betting sites to offer further options for deposits and more targeted bonus codes, providing a better user experience.